MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/northwind-orders-canvas-part3.md

     In this combo box, the user will specify a record in the **Product** entity for the **Order Details** record that the app will create.

-1. While holding down the Alt key, select the down arrow on the combo box.
+1. While holding down the Alt key, select the combo box's down arrow.

     > [!TIP]
     > By holding down the Alt key, you can interact with controls in PowerApps Studio without opening Preview mode.